collapsed-stacks/startups/questions/9761/category-name-for-a-company-like-dollar-shave-club-or-warby-parker.md

 - tagged: `product`, `naming`
 - score: 0

-<p>Is there a category name for a company like Dollar Shave Club or Warby Parker?
-Where they deliver an incumbent product at a better price with a de-emphasis of traditional distribution models. </p>
+Is there a category name for a company like Dollar Shave Club or Warby Parker?
+Where they deliver an incumbent product at a better price with a de-emphasis of traditional distribution models.

-<p>Similar to "marketplace" for Ebay, Reverb, etc…</p>
+Similar to "marketplace" for Ebay, Reverb, etc…

 ## Answer 9773